EconometricInstitute/warp-narrowcast/README.md

 The application does not have any authentication mechanisms, as it is assumed access to the application can be limited on a network level (e.g. only make it available to narrow-casting devices or on the organization's intranet).
-However, it is should be relatively easy to secure the application using [Spring Security](https://spring.io/projects/spring-security) in deployment contexts where netwerk-level access control is insufficient.
+However, it should be relatively easy to secure the application using [Spring Security](https://spring.io/projects/spring-security) in deployment contexts where network-level access control is insufficient.

 In order to limit development time the HTML-templates are kept relatively simpled and are only minimally styled, with some help from the [Materialize project](https://materializecss.com/).
-As we discovered after deployment that the narrowcasting software used by our university still uses the `MSHTML` rendering  engine, some last minute Internet Explorer support was added, mostly by some alternate CSS-rules.
+As we discovered after deployment that the narrow-casting software used by our university to display websites on big screen still uses the `MSHTML` rendering engine, some last minute Internet Explorer support  was added, mostly by some alternative CSS-rules.

 ## How does it work?